 To accomplish the clearances and maintain balance in the system, the Distribution System Operations group must operate switches at locations along the distribution lines being taken out of service, or along other distribution lines that may be affected by taking a line out of service.
-Sometimes the switches are thrown at acircuit breakers are opened at a central location, such as a substation; and sometimes switches are operated remotely by System Operations.
+Sometimes circuit breakers are opened at a central location, such as a substation; and sometimes switches are operated remotely by System Operations.
 Other times, the System Operations team must physically drive to a field location and operate the switch manually.
 Because switches are often located above ground level on distribution poles, bucket trucks are used to enable a worker to reach the switches.
 Operating a switch takes a matter of minutes and the worker would return to other work once the switching is completed.
-These distribution-switching activities take place throughout PG&E's service territory and are an integral part of PG&E's ongoing operational activities.
+These distributionswitching activities take place throughout PG&E's service territory and are an integral part of PG&E's ongoing operational activities.